 6. Can I only come one time?
 What am I signing up for when I come on a Sunday?

 There’s no obligation beyond one Sunday.
 It’s a “free look.”
 Promise.
 We will invite you to fill out a Welcome Card and, if you do, we will follow up with you.
 We won’t put any unfair pressure on you to ever come again.
 We hope you will, and we’d love it if your experience triggered that desire in you, but that’s your call — not ours.

-North Pointe is now hosting services in two different locations on our campus.
+North Pointe hosts services in two different locations on our campus.

-At 9:30am and 11:00am we hold a #southendservice in our gym.
-We live stream the worship and message from the auditorium using a large LED wall.
-We incorporate singers on stage in the gym.
+At 9:30am and 11:00am we hold a #southendservice in our south auditorium.
+A band leads worship and we live stream the message using a large LED wall.
 The service is hosted by one of our pastors.